About Opportunity Zones

 A QOF is a private sector investment vehicle that invests at least 90 percent of its capital into Opportunity Zone projects and allows investors to defer and decrease or eliminate their taxes on capital gains.

 A corporation or partnership can self-certify as an Opportunity Fund with IRS Form 8996.

 Regulations related to the details on how an investment project is defined or what type of business asset investments qualify, as well as what constitutes significant improvement to a property are still to be defined.
 Read more about the proposed regulations on the IRS website here.

 View Interactive Opportunity Zone Map and Learn More

-Learn more about the program and view an interactive map of current Vista Opportunity Zone Projects on our GIS story page here.
+Learn more about the program and view an interactive map of current Vista Opportunity Zone Projects on the GIS story page here.
 (Note: A Geographic Information Services (GIS) story is a webpage with information and embedded maps, created on the ESRI data platform.
 The City of Vista has an in-house GIS expert who creates interactive maps and story pages for a variety of deparments.
 View more GIS maps and stories here.)

 Contact the City Economic Development department to submit a project, share an investment or to learn more: